osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

-accessories.xml		- File containing all the item/weapons for the game ainames.txt			- Contains the custom names for the bots (all names of countries for Apocalypse) landscapes.xml		- File containing basic landscape data landscapesdefn.xml	- Detailed landscape data landscapestex.xml	- Defines all the texture (and object) layouts that are used by the landscapes server.xml			- Example Server settings for running an Apocalypse Server singletarget.xml	- Default target practice game settings singleeasy.xml		- Default easy difficulty single player game settings
+accessories.xml		- File containing all the item/weapons for the game ainames.txt			- Contains the custom names for the bots (all names of countries for Apocalypse) landscapes.xml		- File containing basic landscape data landscapesdefn.xml	- Info regarding the shape of the landscapes landscapesplace.xml - Info regarding placement of the landscape objects landscapestex.xml	- Defines all the texture layouts that are used by the landscapes server.xml			- Example Server settings for running an Apocalypse Server singletarget.xml	- Default target practice game settings singleeasy.xml		- Default easy difficulty single player game settings